-If your Plan includes Flex Providers, your Schedule of Benefits will list the Member Cost Sharing amounts for both Plan Providers and Flex Providers under the applicable outpatient Covered Benefits.
+Your Schedule of Benefits will indicate if your Plan includes Flex Providers.
+It will list the Member Cost Sharing amounts for both Plan Providers and Flex Providers under the applicable Covered Benefits.

-If your Plan includes Flex Providers, they will be listed in your Provider Directory.
-For a complete list of Plan Providers, please see your Provider Directory which may be found at www.harvardpilgrim.org.
+Your Provider Directory will list Flex Providers if these Providers are included under your Plan.
+For a complete list of Plan Providers, see your Provider Directory at www.harvardpilgrim.org.